Elevate Student Success

 - Increase transfer student graduation rate to 64%.

-The Commission will conduct a comprehensive review of our current strategies, identify strategies that need to be sunset, conduct benchmarking and data analysis, and identify and prioritize strategies and resources needed to meet student success targets.
+The commission conducted a comprehensive review of current strategies, identified strategies to sunset, conducted benchmarking and data analysis, and identified strategies and resources needed to meet student success targets.
 The commission also met with Faculty Senate, Staff Council, Council of Chairs, and other university leaders regarding the charge and solicited input and ideas from faculty and staff.